 - medicines for seizures like carbamazepine, phenobarbital, phenytoin

 - medicines for tuberculosis like rifampin, rifabutin, and rifapentine

 - some medicines for fungal infections like fluconazole, miconazole, voriconazole

 How to Use tolvaptan

 Take this medicine by mouth with a glass of water.
 This medicine will be started in a hospital.
 You may need to continue this medicine at home.
 Follow the directions on the prescription label.
 Do not stop and re-start this medicine on your own.
 You may need to go back to a hospital to re-start this medicine.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Your condition will be monitored carefully while you are receiving this medicine.\n \nTo prevent dehydration, have water available to drink at all times while taking this medicine.
-Drink when you are thirsty, unless your doctor or healthcare professional tells you otherwise.\n \nYou may get drowsy or dizzy.
+You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

 Last Updated: September 14, 2009